St. Tammany Periodontics & Implants

 Do you have a weak jawbone?
-At St. Tammany Periodontics & Implants in Covington and Slidell, Louisiana, Caesar Sweidan, DDS, Maryam Habibzadeh, DMD, and the team use state-of-the-art methods to perform bone grafting, which can augment your weak, existing bone.
-To book an appointment, call the practice today or use the online booking tool to schedule your visit.
+At St. Tammany Periodontics & Implants in Covington and Slidell, Louisiana, Caesar Sweidan, DDS, Laura Smith, DDS, and the team use state-of-the-art methods to perform bone grafting, which can augment your weak, existing bone.
+To book an appointment, call the practice today or request an appointment online.

 The bone tissue in your mouth can become weakened due to trauma, infection, or disease.
 Bone grafting is a procedure that supplements your existing, impaired bone tissue.